jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCHEDULER.md

 # Event Scheduler

-CloneSquad has an integrated time scheduling module leveraging, behing the scene, CloudWatch Event rules.
+CloneSquad has an integrated time scheduling module leveraging, behind the scene, CloudWatch Event rules.
 Each item of the DynamoDB table *'CloneSquad-{GroupName}-Scheduler'* will be translated in a CloudWatch Event rule.

 Actions linked to an event are configuration parameter settings in the *'CloneSquad-{GroupName}-Configuration'* DynamoDB table.